Dr. Gillian Barclay-Smith

 I grew up in Columbia and graduated from University of South Carolina with a BA in psychology and from Columbia College with a MA in Education in Divergent Learning.
 I took a job teaching children with autism at a school in Elgin, SC.
 Teaching children with autism was fascinating because it required creative problem solving to meet the individual needs of each child.
 Experience with my children’s learning issues reinforced my experiences in teaching.
 It is all about encouraging curiosity and providing the appropriate guidance for the teachable moments that occur repeatedly each day.
 As a parent dealing with the public, private, traditional and nontraditional schools my children attended, it became clear that the more flexible the learning environment could be for one of my children, the more successful the child would be in school.
 There was always a direct correlation between a child’s happiness and success in school.
 Gillian and I have such a similar philosophy, though derived from very different experiences.
 When Gillian left Glenforest, so did much of the creativity I found stimulating.
 I was thrilled when she invited me to join her at the Barclay School.
 Here, I feel at home.

-Twenty eight years ago my husband was transferred to Lexington SC, where we began a new chapter in our life.
+Twenty eight years ago, my husband was transferred to Lexington, SC where we began a new chapter in our life.
 We are the proud parents of two grown daughters, Maria and Danielle.
-The girls kept me busy teaching CCD, managing a swim team, co managing the high school swim team and volunteering at various school.
-I also worked in the school library’s.
-We are also the proud parents of Louie (our dog), Tiger and A.J sibling cats, Three parolettes ( Noah, emerald and their son Percy) and don’t let me forget the fish.
+The girls kept me busy teaching CCD, managing a swim team, co-managing the high school swim team and volunteering at various schools.
+I also worked in the school library.
+We are also the proud parents of Louie (our dog), Tiger and A.J. (sibling cats), three parrotlets (Noah, Emerald and their son Percy), and don’t let me forget the fish.

-Yoga and reading.
-I had the privilege of volunteering at The Barclay School several years age, I enjoyed it enough to join the staff.
+Yoga, and reading.
+I had the privilege of volunteering at The Barclay School several years ago.
+I enjoyed it enough to join the staff.

-In 2000, Dave resigned his position at Duke to raise his two young boys on a farm in Rougemont NC.
+In 2000, Dave resigned his position at Duke to raise his two young boys on a farm in Rougemont, NC.
 He turned his farm into a small homestead goat cheese dairy and embarked on his second career.
 ‘Elodie Farms’ (named after Dave’s mother) enjoyed amazing success in the local and national food scene.
-Best know for its wonderful cheese, Elodie Farms also hosted the famous ‘Dinner on the Porch’ series, summer camp for kids, cheese classes, and rustic farm weddings.
+Best known for its wonderful cheese, Elodie Farms also hosted the famous ‘Dinner on the Porch’ series, summer camps for kids, cheese classes, and rustic farm weddings.